 And here in a more calm scene, this mother and daughter play with the doll under the soft light of some bowtie wall sconces and a double saucer shaped ceiling light.

 The catalog has several unusual sconces — check out the ceiling mount sconces in the upper row.
 And there’s that bow tie sconce from the previous page — modern with a hint of softness in the flowery crystal glass.
 We see these lights often on ebay.
-Sometimes pricey — but sometimes not.
-Keep your eyes on Pam’s ebay carousels — she is always watching out for the best in vintage lighting.

 What’s with all the rowdy kids jumping on beds in this catalog?
 I’m sure that was never allowed at my house growing up — and watch out — little Susie’s foot is going to kick the cool vintage bullet light sconce.